DRIP VS. POUR OVER COFFEE: WHAT’S THE DIFFERENCE?

 POUR OVER CONE

 A pour over cone rests directly on top of your favorite coffee mug or carafe.
-Pour over cones are available in a variety of styles and sizes, including the KitchenAid® 2 Cup and 4 Cup Pour Over Cones.
+Pour over cones are available in a variety of styles and sizes.

 FILTER